Emotional Resilience: 5 Ways to Wellbeing – Learn New Skills

 Throughout this month we are going to focus on emotional resilience using the Five Ways to Wellbeing.
 This week as we approach the New Year we are focusing on “Learn New Skills”.

 This week’s topic is all about trying new things and finding activities and hobbies that make us feel happy.
-What would you like to try in 2021?
+What would you like to try next year?

 Why is it important?

-At the moment it is very common to feel unmotivated and unable to try new things, or worried that if we start learning something new, we might not be very good at it.
-But we also all need to take a break, or find a nice distraction from everything that is going on around us.
+Sometimes we feel unmotivated and unable to try new things, or worried that if we start learning something new, we might not be very good at it.
+But we all need time to take a break, or find a nice distraction from the stresses in our lives.